 - Have patience – the time change can have us all off for a few days because our natural rhythms are being altered

-- Use the sun to your benefit – exposure to 30 minutes of sun during wake times (specifically early morning and late afternoon) will help to reset internal clocks to the time change.
+- Use the sun to your benefit – exposure to 30 minutes of sun during the early morning will help to reset internal clocks to the time change.